zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

               .. type:: URL object

             - The API resource URL of the mandate linked to this payment.
-Not present if not a recurring payment.
+Not present if a one-off payment.

           * - | ``subscription``